lundyio/design-labels-for-pivotal-tracker/README.md

-# Red Labels for Pivotal Tracker
+# Design Labels for Pivotal Tracker

 This Chrome extension for Pivotal Tracker makes it very easy to see which of your stories are needing design.